-Error-free content has a better chance at ranking higher in search engines.
+Error-free content has a better chance of ranking higher in search engines.
 Not only do you want users to understand your content, but you also want Google to understand it.

 While Google has stated that it doesn’t penalize for grammar or spelling errors, it has confirmed that reputable pages do have better spelling and grammar.

 Matt Cutts, the head of webspam at Google, produced a video addressing grammar and SEO.
 He said that spelling and grammar are not included in the list of factors Google considers when ranking websites.
 He said it would be difficult for Googlebot to first decipher the language of the page and then differentiate between multiple languages.

 But, Bing looks at the quality of website content.

 “If you struggle to get past typos, why would an engine show a page of content with errors higher in the rankings when other pages of error-free content exist to serve the searcher?
 Like it or not, we’re judged by the quality of the results we show.
 So we are constantly watching the quality of the content we see.” - Duane Forrester, Bing

 Correct grammar improves the experience users have on your website.
-When it comes to content, comprehension and readability determine user experience.
+When it comes to content, comprehension, and readability; these impact user experience.
 As users, we expect proper grammar and spelling.
 It’s a baseline and a sign of professionalism.
 Good grammar establishes credibility and will result in a better user experience.

 A bad experience, in turn, will negatively affect a website’s ranking.
-While engines don't have an algorithm for spelling and grammar, they can detect bad user experiences.
+While search engines may not have an algorithm for spelling and grammar (yet), they can detect bad user experiences.
 Website content with typos and bad grammar is unreliable and untrustworthy.
-Users will leave a website and go somewhere else if the content is poorly written.
-High bounce rate and low time on page are signs that the website isn’t credible and not worthy of high rankings.
+Users will leave a website and go somewhere else if the content is poorly written which lacks credibility and is not worthy of any high ranking.